-“Well, watch him,” said Micah.
+“Well, watch him,” says Micah.
 “We’ve had more than our share of moochers and drifters round here.”

-Because of an accident when he was young, Roy wore dark glasses and a green visor.
-Micah couldn’t see Roy’s eyes but he knew Roy’s default position was to assume the best in people.
+Because of an accident, Roy wears dark glasses and a green visor.
+Micah can’t see Roy’s eyes but he knows Roy’s default position is to assume the best in people.

-“I vill,” said Roy as he takes a sip of his beer.
-“Ask your boss at The Frolic about a job for Mac.
+“I vill,” says Roy as he takes a sip of his beer.
+“Ask your boss over at the Frolic about job for Mac.
 He’s gonna need money.”
-Roy looks over at Beth and Myrna’s cabin where Mac is talking with Myrna.
+Roy looks toward Beth and Myrna’s cabin where Mac is talking with Myrna.
 “Beth’s gonna get real jealous if he hangs around Myrna like zat,” laughs Roy.

 One afternoon Beth discovers Mac and Myrna out in the grass behind the barn.
 Coitus interruptus.

 Beth is furious.
 “I knew it!
 I knew Mac was trouble.
 All this amnesia crap.
 He’s here to take advantage and you’re too dumb to see it.
-Take, take, take, that’s what he’s about.
+Take, take, take.
+That’s what he’s all about.
 And you, Jesus!
 Horny as an old cow.”
 She storms off.

 As Mac gets close to the highway a car pulls up behind him.
 It’s Rafan.

 “Get in Mac, hurry!
 There’s a horde of lesbians on the way.”
 Mac looks behind him.
 Rafan’s right.
 He sees a wild band of women racing toward him.
 Beth is out front.